Peggy Wilson discovers that in a difficult and complicated environment, going deeper, and doing more, for every client is always a winning strategy.

 She’s found that presenting clients with choices helps everyone during these moments — when there aren’t always clear answers.
 “Oftentimes, I have been able to say [in the past], ‘This is what you should do,’ and they listen to me,” says Wilson.
 “Now I say, ‘You’ve got a few choices here.’”

-The company helps walk clients through all the gray areas in the current landscape, and that ability to make choices can make clients feel more empowered.
-“It puts them in the driver’s seat of accountability,” Wilson says.
+The company helps walk clients through all the gray areas in the current landscape, and that ability to make choices, “can make clients feel more empowered.”
+Wilson says.

 Despite all the challenges of 2020, Wilson Creative Group was able to land some five new clients this year.
 From August to November, a time when the company usually sees an uptick in business due to the approaching winter season, it saw a 25% increase in interest in 2020.

 Wilson Creative Group generally has a retainer relationship with clients — something it has shifted away from in the pandemic, when necessary.
 “New clients coming on are less accepting of the idea of a retainer,” says Wilson.
-“So we work on a project basis with those clients.”
+“So we work on a project basis with those clients until they’re more comfortable.”

 Wilson’s two chocolate labs, Maple and Jackson, provide office-wide stress relief and a morale boost when needed.
 And this past year has reinforced for her the need to have a plan – but one that can shift if needed.